-A custom telemedicine platform can contribute to effective organizational adoption, oftentimes insufficient with fixed solutions.
+A highly configurable telemedicine platform can contribute to effective organizational adoption, oftentimes insufficient with fixed solutions.
 Most healthcare organizations are turning to digital health and focusing on enabling hybrid of virtual-first care models.
 However, the diversity in use cases and organizational needs requires a customized approach rarely addressed by most telemedicine software solutions.

 This article reviews the deep customization options of a white label telemedicine solution and how these options help accommodate unique workflows and features needed for successful digital transformation.

-Тhe need for custom telemedicine platforms
+Тhe need for configurable telemedicine platforms

 Telehealth diverse uses span from the traditional healthcare industry, to insurance and pharma, to niche services in wellness, mental health, behavioral health, chronic and palliative care, COVID consultations, women’s health, and many more.

 Furthermore, both providers and patients require personalized approaches based on workflows, age, health problems, location, digital skills, and so on.